Fritz the Cat (film): Plot

 Fritz returns to his college dormitory, where his studious roommates ignore him.
 Disillusioned with academic life, he sets fire to his notes and textbooks, unintentionally igniting a blaze that consumes the entire building.
 Afterwards, Fritz meets Duke the Crow at the pool table of a Harlem bar.
-After narrowly avoiding a fight with a bartender, Duke invites Fritz, and the pair steal a car.
+After narrowly avoiding a fight with a bartender, Duke invites Fritz out, and the pair steal a car.
 Fritz crashes the vehicle off a bridge, but is saved by Duke.
-They make their way to the apartment of Bertha, a drug dealer whose potent cannabis enhances Fritz’s urge.
+They make their way to the apartment of Bertha, a drug dealer whose potent cannabis enhances Fritz's urge.
 While having sex, Fritz claims he has discovered his purpose to start an insurrection.
 He runs into the street and incites a riot, eventually leading to Duke being shot and killed by police.
 The situation escalates, with the police and New York Air National Guard called in to suppress the uprising.
 The violence culminates in an airstrike, with fighter jets carpet-bombing Harlem as Disney characters cheer from the sidelines.

 Fritz takes refuge in an alley, where he's found by his older fox girlfriend.
-She insists on taking him to San Francisco, but when their car runs out of gas in the desert, Fritz abandons her.
+She insists on taking him to San Francisco.
+However, when their car runs out of gas in the desert, Fritz abandons her.
 He later encounters Blue, a drug-addicted rabbit biker, and his horse girlfriend, Harriet.
 The three travel to an underground bunker, where two revolutionaries—John, a hooded snake, and a female gecko known as the "lizard leader"—plan to bomb a power plant.
 When Harriet attempts to leave for a Chinese restaurant, Blue physically assaults her and restrains her with chains.
 Fritz intervenes, prompting the lizard leader to burn his face with a candle.
 Blue and the others then throw Harriet onto a bed and gang rape her.
 After the group plants dynamite at the power plant, Fritz experiences a change of heart and tries to disarm the explosives, but fails and gets caught in the resulting explosion.